EMDK/xamarin-samples/README.md

+#BarcodeSample1
-#BarcodeSample1 - EMDK for Xamarin v1.0
+EMDK for Xamarin v1.0

+To download this sample, click the `Download Zip`  ---------->